ThermoPhase-FCSRG/provisioning/README.md

 - Must run in an elevated PowerShell.
 The script will throw if not elevated.
 - If Docker Desktop is installed and your account was added to `docker-users`, sign out/in.
 - If NVIDIA driver is installed, reboot is recommended.
+- The script supports parameters for Miniconda installation: direct official installer by default (`-MinicondaUseDirectInstaller`), install directory, forced reinstall, and conda self-update.

 ## Verification